hunter-elle/hunter-elle/ABOUTME.md

 - 👋 Hi, I’m @hunter-elle
 - 👀 I’m interested in photography, data hoarding (although I do not have enough memory, literally and physically).
 Coding always interests me but I've seen it as taxing.
+Data security and web security also interests me!
-- 🌱 I’m currently learning in uni, completely unrelated to coding.
+- 🌱 I’m currently learning in uni, my course is completely unrelated to coding.
 - 📫 How to reach me: message me here, or if you know me on discord, then go.
 I doubt you'll find something interesting.

 <!---